TruckersMP/Steam-Socialite/README.md

 STEAM_REDIRECT_URI=
 ```

-**Laravel 5.5+** uses Package Auto-Discovery, so doesn't require you to manually add the SteamSocialiteProvider.
+**Laravel 5.5+** uses Package Auto-Discovery, so does not require you to manually
+add the `SteamSocialiteProvider`.

-If you don't use auto-discovery, you will need register the provider in your
+If you do not use auto-discovery, you will need register the provider in your
 `config/app.php` configuration file as a package service provider:

 ```php